galibest2/as.180.369/contrib/galibest2/jupyterbook-galibest2/lit-review.md

 Builds and quantifies aspects of mariel boatlift

+### Kerr (2011) *Economic Impacts of Immigration: A Survey*

+**Main Takeaways:**

+The likelihood and magnitude of adverse labor market effects for natives from immigration are substantially weaker than often perceived.
+Within the large empirical literature looking at the effects of immigration on native employment and wages, most studies find only minor displacement effects even after very large immigrant flows.
+On the other hand, some more recent studies have found larger effects, and many studies note that the negative effects are concentrated on certain parts of the native population.
+The parts of the population most typically affected are the less-educated natives or the earlier immigrant cohorts— that is, those who are the closest substitutes to the new immigrant flow currently experienced by Europe.

+Most empirical studies, however, estimate the fiscal impacts of immigration to be very small.
+There certainly exist large differences across migrant groups in the costs and benefits they cause for a host country; the net impact depends heavily on the migrant’s age, education, and duration of stay.
+On average, immigrants appear to have a minor positive net fiscal effect for host countries.
+Of course, these benefits are not uniformly distributed across the native population and sectors of the economy

+**Paper Connection:**

+The real impact of immigrants

+### Gaston (2013) *BRIDGING TRADE THEORY AND LABOUR ECONOMETRICS: THE EFFECTS OF INTERNATIONAL MIGRATION*

+**Main Takeaways**

+Overall, we argue that the political economy of immigration policy cannot be understood as being about labour market effects.
+What is required is a broader understanding of the politics of the welfare state  and  cultural  adjustment  to  change.
+In  terms  of  the  political  economy,  there  appears  to  be  a strong link between poor macroeconomic circumstances, hardening attitudes towards immigrants and the attractiveness of restrictive policies.
+The politics of immigration is unlike the politics of trade (with its  implied  negotiability).
+Rather  than  the  pure  economic  self-interest  of  identifiable  groups,  public attitudes play an important role in setting the terms of the politics of immigration.
+In seems to us that the debate over immigration will remain highly contestable into the future

+**Paper Connection:**

+Highlights the nuance of the conversation and the potential limitations of current conversations

 ## Media and Immigration Perception

 ### Sadler (2021) *A qualitative contextual analysis of U.S. immigration coverage by media during the Obama and Trump presidencies*